How to Clean a Shower Curtain

 To keep your vinyl or plastic shower curtain clean in between washes, make sure to keep it spread out, which allows it to dry properly.
 This helps prevent the growth of mold and mildew.
 When it comes to removing the curtain from the shower and giving it a full clean, here are the step-by-step instructions:

-1. Check instructions: First check the care instructions on the curtain tag for specific washing or cleaning recommendations provided by the manufacturer.
+1. Check instructions: First check the care instructions on the shower curtain tag for specific washing or cleaning recommendations provided by the manufacturer.

 2. Remove the shower curtain: Take down the plastic shower curtain from the hooks or rings and lay it on a flat surface.